Shilpaj1994/ERA/Session9/README.md

-- Import the model and print the model summary
+- Import the model and print the model summary.

+  Here, **Dilated kernels** are used instead of MaxPooling to reduce the size of the input channels

   ```python
   ----------------------------------------------------------------